Meet Your Expat and Digital Nomad Therapist

 Education and Training

-I earned my Master’s degree in Clinical and Health Psychology from Eötvös Loránd University (ELTE) in Budapest and my Bachelor’s degree in Psychology from Queen’s University in Canada.
-I also hold a Bachelor of Business Administration from Capilano University.
+I’m originally from Canada and have built both my education and my clinical career across both North America and Europe.
+I hold a Master’s degree in Clinical and Health Psychology from Eötvös Loránd University (ELTE) in Budapest, a Bachelor’s degree in Psychology from Queen’s University, and a Bachelor of Business Administration from Capilano University (both in Canada).

-In addition to my academic background, I have completed extensive professional training in evidence-based therapies, including:
+I have completed extensive professional training in evidence-based therapies, including:

-• Cognitive Behavioral Therapy (CBT)
+• Cognitive Behavioural Therapy (CBT)

-• Dialectical Behavior Therapy (DBT)
+• Dialectical Behaviour Therapy (DBT)

 • Acceptance and Commitment Therapy (ACT)